InternetMaximalism/intmax2-mining-cli/README.md

 ## FAQs

 Q: Can I lose my mining funds?<br>
-A: Your funds are safe as long as you don't lose your deposit private key.
+A: Your funds are safe as long as you don't lose your withdrawal private key.

 Q: Is this process self-custodial?<br>
 A: Yes, but the contract is currently upgradable.
 The intmax team plans to relinquish this ability soon.